Steve Miller (musician): 1980s and later

-Miller developed a high degree of music business acumen.
-He knew that songs earn individual publishing royalties no matter what their length and separated the 57-second electronic introduction from the song "Sacrifice" on Book of Dreams, named it "Electro Lux Imbroglio", and published it separately earning thousands of extra dollars as a result.
 On the heels of this massive success, Miller took a long hiatus from recording and touring, emerging in 1981 with Circle of Love.
-Sales were disappointing, however, and in 1982 he returned to the pop formula with another hit album, Abracadabra.
+Sales were disappointing, and in 1982 he returned to the pop formula with another hit album, Abracadabra.
 This was Miller's last great commercial success; a series of collections, live albums and attempts to find a new style appeared in 1984 (Italian X-Rays), 1986 (Living in the 20th Century), and 1988 (Born 2B Blue).
 He released Wide River in 1993, which was his only studio release of new material between 1988 and 2010.

 Miller released Bingo! on June 15, 2010.
 The album of blues covers, issued through his own Space Cowboy label in partnership with Roadrunner Records/ Loud & Proud Records, was his first studio album release since 1993.
 Let Your Hair Down, a companion release to Bingo!, was released 10 months later (on April 18, 2011).

 For the 2010–11 academic year, Miller was an Artist in Residence at the USC Thornton School of Music, where he taught students in the Popular Music and Music Industry programs.

 At a guitar auction in 2011, Miller said that he owned 450 guitars.

 In 2016, Miller was inducted into the Rock and Roll Hall of Fame.
 The ceremony caused controversy because of Miller's disparaging remarks about the experience being "unpleasant," saying that the Hall of Fame was misogynistic and ignoring the "need to respect the artists they say they're honoring, which they don't."
-His speech that night only hinted at his anger, congenially thanking the Rock and Roll Hall of Fame "for all of your hard work on behalf of all musicians," but adding, "and I encourage you to keep expanding your vision, to be more inclusive of women and to be more transparent in your dealings with the public, and most importantly, to do much more to provide music in our schools."
+He thanked the Hall of Fame "for all of your hard work on behalf of all musicians," but added, "and I encourage you to keep expanding your vision, to be more inclusive of women and to be more transparent in your dealings with the public, and most importantly, to do much more to provide music in our schools."
 Miller himself said part of his angry behavior that evening was because the Hall vetoed his proposal to be inducted by Elton John, as he "knows me and probably knows my music better than most people", and its controlling aspects such as the licensing contracts.
 The Black Keys, who were asked to induct Miller and accepted, having been long-time fans, later stated that they regretted the experience.
 Dan Auerbach said that for him and Patrick Carney, the unpleasant experience was being around Miller, as he had no idea who the band was and did not care.
-Auerbach and Carney left the ceremony as soon as they finished their speech, instead of staying for the entire event.
+Auerbach and Carney left the ceremony as soon as they finished their speech.

+In 2025, the Steve Miller Band was featured in "It's Time" on Nas' and DJ Premier's album Light-Years.